What to do in Vienna?

-- Attend an opera or classical music concert
+- Attend an opera or a classical music concert.

-To visit Vienna in 3 days , I suggest you take the 2-day itinerary and add:
+To visit Vienna in 3 days, I advise you to take the 2-day itinerary and add:

-- Discover the MuseumsQuartier with the choice to visit the MUMOK or Leopold Museum
+- Discover the MuseumsQuartier with a choice of visiting the MUMOK or the Léopold Museum

-- Lunch break in one of the many restaurants in the neighborhood
+- Lunch break in one of the many restaurants in the area

-- Descent into the crypt of the Capuchins to admire the tombs of the emperors and Sissi the Empress
+- Descent into the Capuchin crypt to admire the tombs of the emperors and Sissi the Empress

-- Late afternoon at the Prater with a big-wheel ride at sunset
+- Late afternoon at the Prater with a Ferris wheel ride at sunset.

-To visit Vienna in 4 days , take again the itineraries of visit in 1, 2 and 3 days then add:
+To visit Vienna in 4 days, take the tour itineraries in 1, 2 and 3 days then add:

 - Lunch break